-The remuneration & human resources committee ("remuneration committee") report on directors' and prescribed officers' remuneration outlines our remuneration policy, provides context for the remuneration considerations and presents an implementation report on the remuneration outcomes against our policy.
+The report outlines our remuneration policy, provides context for the remuneration considerations and presents an implementation report on the remuneration outcomes based on our policy.
 The Group's total remuneration consists of fixed (guaranteed pay) and variable (short-term and long-term incentives) components.